vdbergh/vtjson/docs/source/usage.rst

   internally becomes `{"title": str, "price": float}`. `vtjson` supports the `total` option to `TypedDict` as well as the `Required` and `NotRequired` annotations of fields, if they are compatible with the Python version being used.

-* `Protocol`.
+Protocol
   A class implementing a protocol is translated into a :py:class:`vtjson.fields` schema.
 E.g.

   .. code-block:: python